 Crossing the Bering Strait

-An unlikely American duo join forces with Russian and Korean visionaries in their quest to link the United States and Russia via the Bering Strait.
+An unlikely American duo joins forces with Russian and Korean visionaries in an ambitious quest to connect North America and Eurasia through a railway tunnel beneath the Bering Strait.

 George Koumal and Joseph Henry